abdulrahmanyaser/AI-DA/IBM WATSON/readme.md

 # IBM WATSON Customers Dataset on kaggle.
-## Note 1: the project isn't complete since yet since this is the latest one to work on after so much time of facing life challenges and being away from the field.
+## Note 1: the project isn't complete ince this is the latest one to work on after so much time of facing life challenges and being away from the field.
 ## Note 2: pls don't skip any folder and pay attention to the readme files.
 ## Note 3: pls check the Pre-Analysis before any thing else.